 Discussion

 The importance of ROS during platelet activation process is well documented.
-Stimulation of platelets with the conventional agonists, thrombin or CRP, results in increases in ROS production whilst the inhibitory effect of antioxidants function is correlated with a reduction in ROS generation platelet responses.[50]
+Stimulation of platelets with the conventional agonists, thrombin or CRP, results in increases in ROS production whilst the inhibitory effect of antioxidants function is correlated with a reduction in platelet responses.[50]
 Additionally, platelets can be activated by both extra- and intracellular free radical species.[15,51]

-The influence of Zn2+ on ROS production in nucleated cells has been addressed, with studies demonstrating antioxidant properties of Zn2+.
-For example, in vitro studies showed that increases in cytosolic Zn2+ results in ROS generation in a number of nucleated cell systems.[27,31,52,53]
+The influence of Zn2+ on ROS production in nucleated cells has been addressedFor example, in vitro studies showed that increases in cytosolic Zn2+ results in ROS generation in a number of nucleated cell systems.[27,31,52,53]

 Hitherto, the influence of Zn2+ on ROS generation in platelets has not been investigated.
 Platelets are potentially exposed to Zn2+ via different routes.
 Exogenous Zn2+ is available to platelets from rupture of atherosclerotic plaques, and via release from α granules of activated platelets.
 Previously, we have shown that exogenous Zn2+ is able to enter the platelet cytosol where it influences platelet activation.[11]
 Chelation of [Zn2+]i reduced platelet aggregation in response to a variety of agonists, and also abrogated thrombus formation in an in vitro blood flow model.[11]
 Recently, we demonstrated that platelet stimulated with conventional platelet agonists induced dose-dependent increases of [Zn2+]I, indicating release of Zn2+ into the cytosol from intracellular stores, and consistent a role for Zn2+ as a secondary messenger.[12]